Property Gearing & Leverage Calculator — South Africa

 The SARB rate cycle is the most important external variable in SA property gearing.
 When the SARB raised prime from 7% to 11.75% between 2021 and 2023, every 100 basis points of increase added approximately R800/month to the bond repayment on a R1,200,000 loan — turning cash-positive investments deeply negative and dramatically reducing leveraged ROE.

-With prime now at 10.50% and the SARB widely expected to continue gradual cuts, experienced SA investors are increasing property exposure now — purchasing at suppressed prices with manageable (if slightly negative) cash flow, expecting that rate cuts will improve cash flow while capital growth compounds.
+With prime now at 10.50% and the SARB cutting gradually, experienced SA investors are increasing property exposure — purchasing at suppressed prices with manageable cash flow, expecting that rate cuts will improve cash flow while capital growth compounds.
 The gearing calculator lets you model this rate sensitivity by adjusting the interest rate input to see how different rate scenarios change your leveraged ROE over a 10-year hold.
+SA Muslim investors building geared property portfolios should also consider how leveraged assets are treated under Faraid inheritance law.
+Faraid Hub provides estate planning tools to help structure a leveraged portfolio for both long-term returns and Islamic succession planning.